All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 - Visitors must carry drinking water, mosquito repellent cream and a first aid kit.

-- Tourists must wear clothes that will camouflage with the surroundings (like olive green, khaki, etc.).
-Guest must wear full sleeves and full pants.
+- Tourists must wear clothes that camouflage with their surroundings (like olive green, khaki, etc.).
+Guests must wear full sleeves and full pants.

 - You must not use essential oils and perfumes.